SAP/node-rfc/README.md

 Finally, the connection is closed automatically when the instance is deleted by the garbage collector or by explicitly calling the `client.close()` method on the client instance.

 ## Known Issues

-- Python 2 will not be maintained past 2020 and the current build system node-gyp does not support Python 3: [nodejs/node-addon-api/#445](https://github.com/nodejs/node-addon-api/issues/445)

 - NAPI Type checks [nodejs/node-addon-api/#265](https://github.com/nodejs/node-addon-api/issues/265)